 Newry also won the Mid Ulster Cup in 1999/00 and more recently in 2006/07.
 City, as they were known by now (The name was changed to Newry City Football Club in 2004, two years after Newry obtained city status), then reached their first major final in over 20 years in 2008/09 season where they were defeated 1-0 by Portadown in Mourneview Park in the final of the CIS Cup.

-Newry City Football Club folded in 2012, but thanks to the hard work behind the scenes of numerous people, Newry City Athletic Football Club began playing from the Showgrounds again from summer 2013 under the leadership of Darren Mullen, and lifted the Mid Ulster Intermediate B league title in the club’s very first season.
+Newry City Football Club folded in 2012, but thanks to the hard work behind the scenes of numerous people, Newry City Athletic Football Club began playing from the Showgrounds again from summer 2013 under the stewardship of local man Darren Mullen, and lifted the Mid Ulster Intermediate B league title in the club’s very first season.

 In August 2016, Newry City AFC proudly took their place in the newly formed NIFL Intermediate League, the third tier of Irish League football.
 Following a hard fought league campaign Darren Mullen’s side were unlucky to miss out on the Intermediate League title, finishing as runners up in the Division.
 But all was not lost as their second place league finish secured a Promotion/Relegation Play-Off with Armagh City, who finished second from bottom in the NIFL Championship.
 Over the two legs Newry proved too strong for the Orchard men, finishing up as resounding 7-1 victors and in the process clinching a place NIFL Championship.